 - Parts of the session can be recorded, but not the interactive sections.

 - Fill out the training/ speaker request form and mark the “When to Engage Public Safety” workshop.
 Mark whether you want to host a training or just attend one.
 Individuals will be notified of upcoming offerings.

-- The cost is 125$ for organizations, businesses, churches, and neighborhood associations, and no one is turned away for lack of funds.
+- The group cost is $125.00 for organizations, businesses, churches, and neighborhood associations, and no one is turned away for lack of funds.

 - The workshop is available upon request.